BorisNaum/SuperNET/OSlibs/ios/iOS_Readme.md

 ## Compile iguana for iOS

-- Get SuperNET repository clonned on your machine with command
+- Get SuperNET repository cloned, clowned, conned on your machine with command

 `git clone https://github.com/jl777/SuperNET`

-- Change your directory to the clonned SuperNET and execute the following commands:
+- Change your directory to the cloned, clowned, conned SuperNET and execute the following commands:

 `./m_onetime m_ios`

 `./m_ios`

-- You'll find `libcrypto777.a` and `iguana` for iOS in agents directory inside SuperNET repo clonned dir.
+- You'll find `libcrypto777.a` and `iguana` for iOS in agents directory inside SuperNET repo cloned, clowned, conned dir.
-- To check if the files are for iOS platform, you can execute the folowing command which will show a result something like this:
+- To check if the files are for iOS platform, you can execute the following command which will show a result something like this:

 `cd agents`